-When you surf here you are surfing in pristine location and it is a little eerie with the threat of an attack from a great white getting the adrenalin going.
+When you surf here you are surfing in a pristine location and it is a little eerie with the threat of an attack from a great white getting the adrenalin going.

-Backdoor is a ten-minute walk around the cliff where the wave breaks 100 metres out on to a flat reef, and I spent an hour and a half surfing this right hand overhead high break with another two surfers – it was scary.
+Backdoor is a ten-minute walk around the cliff where the wave breaks 100 metres out onto a flat reef, and I spent an hour and a half surfing this right-hand overhead high break with another two surfers – it was scary.

-I surfed the three to four foot, left-hand break at Cactus with five guys and had some really nice long rides.
-Then surfed at Castles which is another left hand along the reef into the channel.
+I surfed the three to four-foot, left-hand break at Cactus with five guys and had some really nice long rides.
+Then surfed at Castles which is another left-hand along the reef into the channel.
 Finally, The Caves – it breaks a few hundred meters off a rock groin, with waves well over six foot on a right-hander.

 So to anyone who is down that way I urge you to take the drive down and you will have an absolute blast.
 I hope to get back there again one day.